 Ziegler made over 45 presentations to local 6th-12th grade students and adults on the importance of water conservation, how water cycles through our natural and urban areas, and appreciation for clean water.
 Following the presentation, participants created embossed aluminum water drops and fish, reflecting on what they learned.
 Ziegler incorporated these individual pieces into a suspended art installation to hang in the front windows of the WET Science Center.
 The full piece depicts an infinity symbol, showing the continuous cycle of water from our urban environment to Puget Sound.

-The One Water mural is teaching tool and is incorporated into our education programs and tours.
+The One Water mural is a teaching tool and is incorporated into our education programs and tours.
 It’s also a conversation piece for visitors to the WET Science Center.
-Upon hearing the story of the art piece’s creation, visitors are wowed and able to relate to the messaging in a new way.
-It also made a huge impact on participating students and teachers.
+Upon hearing the story of the art piece’s creation, visitors are able to relate to the messaging in a new way.
+It has had a huge impact on participating students and teachers.
 They continue to bring their family and friends into the WET Science Center to show them what they were a part of.
 This unique combination of art and environmental education has helped reach and motivate a broader audience in our community.
 We hope you’ll come visit and see this amazing piece for yourself.

 Here is a great story about the project by Thurston Talk, and another article featured in Treatment Plant Operator magazine.